linkerd/rfc/0000-rfc-template.md

 Please avoid discussing your proposed solution.

-# Design proposal (Step 2)
+# Design proposal

 [design-proposal]: #design-proposal

-**Note**: We suggest waiting to do this work, until Step 1 of the process is complete and you have has received feedback.
+**Note**: If you have not already pursued feedback from other project developers beforehand, we suggest waiting to do this work until the `Problem Statement` has been reviewed.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: